ls1intum/Artemis/docs/user/exercises/quiz.rst

                     - Create button: Creates the Apollon diagram and opens the edit view.

                     - Cancel button: Returns to the list of existing Apollon diagrams.

+                - After creating or opening an Apollon diagram, it can be edited in the editing view.

                     .. figure:: quiz/apollon-editor.png
                         :align: center